pupi1985/q2a-delete-hidden-posts/README.md

 ## Features

 - Ability to delete all the hidden posts from Question2Answer database having dependencies
-- When a question is deleted all its Answers, Comments gets deleted
+- When a question is deleted all its Answers, Comments are deleted
-- When a answer is deleted all its Comments and Related Questions gets deleted
+- When an answer is deleted all its Comments and Related Questions are deleted
-- Buttons are displayed *after* a Question's or Answer's or Comemnt's response buttons - which helps to delete the post with one click
+- Buttons are displayed *after* a Question's or Answer's or Comment's response buttons - which helps to delete the post with one click

-## Version History
+## Author

-- 1.1
-    * added ask user confirmation while deleting a question / answer / comment
-    * added ask admin confirmation while deleting all hidden posts
-    * removed css styling , only handling with q2a provided classes
-    * improved redirect logic
-    * improved code
-- 1.0
-    * initial stable release
+The original author is [Amiya Sahu](https://www.question2answer.org/qa/user/Ami).
+I ([pupi1985](https://www.question2answer.org/qa/user/pupi1985)) am just extending the original plugin.

 ## Disclaimer